feathersjs-ecosystem/authentication/scenarios.md

 - `Refresh Token` - A secret token (could be a JWT, could be just a hash) that can be used to request a new access token.
 - `Permissions/Scopes` - Series of access permissions that are associated to an access token.
 - `Cookie` - A browser header that contains a signed access token (JWT).
-Used for server side templated or universal apps (used similarly to a session).
+Used for server side templated, universal apps, or headless browser clients (used similarly to a session).
+The only difference between this and an Authorization header is the server sets it after successful authentication.
+It is mainly meant for when you do not have JavaScript enabled on the client.

+#### These might not make sense

 - `Blacklist` - A list of access tokens that are not expired but flagged as invalid or revoked.
 - `Whitelist` - A list of access tokens that are not expired and currently valid for your API.